rogerokello/go-recipies/readme.md

     }
     ```
     3. With the range construct
-    NB: A collection may be a map or a slice or an array
+    NB: A collection may be a map, slice or array, string, channel
     ```
     for i := range collection {
       block